P. Prison, parole and probation reports

 The department of corrections and rehabilitation must maintain the confidentiality of witness protection program records and legal files under seal.
 N.D.C.C. § 12-47-36(9).

-ORS 192.355(5) (formerly ORS 192.502(5)) exempts prison, parole and probation records to the extent that disclosure (1) would interfere with the rehabilitation of a person in custody of the Department of Corrections or would (2) “substantially prejudice or prevent the carrying out” of the Department’s functions, but the exception only applies if the “public interest in confidentiality clearly outweighs the public interest in disclosure.”
+ORS 192.355(5) (formerly ORS 192.502(5)) exempts prison, parole and probation records to the extent that disclosure (1) would interfere with the rehabilitation of a person in custody of the Department of Corrections or would (2) “substantially prejudice or prevent the carrying out” of the Department’s functions, but the exemption only applies if the “public interest in confidentiality clearly outweighs the public interest in disclosure.”
 See also ORS 192.398.

 Jail records are presumably open, since they are essentially non-investigatory.
 SDCL §24-11-16.
 Files and case histories of penitentiary inmates are confidential.
 SDCL §24-15-1.
 Records and reports of Board of Pardons and Paroles, which meets in public, may be open.
 SDCL §§24-13-3 and 24-13-10.
 Probation reports are not specifically addressed by statute, but court services records generally confidential.
 SDCL §23A-27-47.
 Pardons remain public record for five years.
 SDCL §24-14-11.
 Some information under these categories might also be closed if it constitutes part of a “court record.”
 SDCL §15-5A-7.